soundjester/lemmy_monkey/README.md

 ### Option A - Greasyfork

 1. Compact version (old.reddit.compact.user.js) - https://greasyfork.org/en/scripts/469093-compact-lemmy-to-old-reddit-re-format-observer
- - This version also accomodates larger thumbnail sizes for those that desire a more picture-oriented user experience
+ - This version also accommodates larger thumbnail sizes for those that desire a more picture-oriented user experience
  - Font sizes, spacing, and alignment will adjust based on the user-indicated thumbnail size

 ### Option B - Direct from github